Writer: DR Carol S. Dweck

 Step 2, Become aware of your fixed-mindset triggers

-Think about what kind of situation usually trigger your fixed mindset persona appears.
-It could be when you lose a competition, under pressured in work, starting a new job, or it could be a certain people in your life.
+Think about what kind of situation usually triggers your fixed mindset persona to appear.
+It could be when you lose a competition, under pressure at work, starting a new job, or it could be a certain people in your life.

 Step 3, Give your fixed-mindset persona a name

 I think this is a brilliant idea from the writer.
 Named your fixed mindset persona.
 You know those judgmental voices in your head that always say you can’t do anything right, that you will certainly fail if you dare to try.
 Yes, name that inner voice of a fixed mindset.

 Step 4, Educate your fixed mindset persona